AndrewJoshuaFreeman/drone/README.md

 - Latitude, longitude, and altitude
 - Velocity and heading
 - Timestamped status updates
-- Mission- or research-specific data fields
+- Mission or research specific data fields

 The system is extensible and can support additional telemetry formats and autonomous platforms with minimal modification.